4WD or high clearance desired

 WHAT WAS

 The Civil War was raging when gold discoveries in the Reese River Valley resulted in an influx of prospectors, and camps seemingly dotted the landscape.
 Among them was the tiny camp of Amador, established in the spring of 1863.
 By the fall, several hundred lived here and in "adjacent Coral City," according to Paher.
-In 1864 and 1865, there was a fair amount of activity and several establihments were operating; by 1866 the camp had died.
+A news article references Amador and Coral City as the same site.
+Others suggest Amador "absorbed" Coral City which was situated a short distance down the canyon.
+In 1864 and 1865, there was a fair amount of activity and several establishments were operating; by 1866 the camp had died.

 Things started off exciting.